Free School Meals (FSM) – important information

-If your family meets the eligibility criteria outlined below and your child is already in receipt of Free School Meals (FSM), there is no need for you to re-apply.
-The government has committed to supporting families, via their child’s school, during this period of temporary school closure.
-Your child’s school will soon be able to advise you how that support will be provided.
+Please contact your child’s school if you are having to isolate, due to your child’s class being effected by COVID 19.
+Because, if your family meets the eligibility criteria outlined below and your child is already in receipt of Free School Meals (FSM), there is no need for you to re-apply.
+The government has committed to supporting families, via their child’s school, during period of time where families are having to isolate.

 Free school meals for your child

 If you were eligible for free school meals on 31 March 2018, you will receive free school meals until March 2022, regardless of any change in your circumstances while the Department for Education (DfE) rolls out Universal Credits.
 There is no need for you to re-apply during this time, even if your child moves schools within Cambridgeshire.

 - Families who are currently paying for school meals will save around £450 a year for each primary school child if they are entitled to free school meals.